jtaylorchang/hq-trivia-bot/DEVELOPMENT.md

 - [x] Create shell auto test scripts to run question answer scenarios

 ## Week 3 - (April 24 - May 1)
-- [x] Write script to automatically determine accuracy of Holmes with large sample set
+- [x] Write script to automatically determine accuracy of Holmes with larger sample set
 - [x] Change weighting based on how early a result comes up
 - [x] Convert number answers to english representations and check for those as well
-- [ ] More complex weighting using multiple sources like Wikipedia
+- [x] More complex weighting using multiple sources like Wikipedia
-- [ ] Question categories change the way the searches work
+- [x] Filter some simple small words to avoid result confusion
+- [x] Provide comprehensive results after automated accuracy testing
 - [ ] Update README.md to have final project information and how-to guide